 Evolution ◆ Biophysics ◆ Computation

-NEWS: The McCoy Lab will open at U Chicago and the Marine Biological Lab (MBL) in Fall 2024!!
+NEWS: The McCoy Lab opened at U Chicago and the Marine Biological Lab (MBL) in September 2024!!
 Click here to learn more.

 Nature is interdisciplinary.
 To best understand and protect the natural world, we need to bring together methods from applied physics, evolutionary theory, computational science, and ecology.
-Currently, I am a Stanford Science Fellow advised by Jen Dionne and Steve Palumbi; I am also supported by the NSF Postdoctoral Research Fellowship, for which I am advised by Sonke Johnsen.
-Starting in Fall 2024, I will be an Assistant Professor in the Department of Ecology & Evolution at the University of Chicago and the Marine Biological Lab (MBL).
+Currently, I am an Assistant Professor in the Department of Ecology & Evolution at the University of Chicago and the Marine Biological Lab (MBL).
+Before this, I was a Stanford Science Fellow advised by Jen Dionne and Steve Palumbi, with support from the NSF Postdoctoral Research Fellowship (advised by Sonke Johnsen).
 Before coming to Stanford, David Haig supervised my PhD at Harvard, where I was an NDSEG Fellow and an Ashford Fellow.
 Before that, I studied biology at Yale (advised by Leo Buss and Rick Prum) and received an MPhil in enviromental policy as a Rhodes Scholar.

 I research the architecture of living systems across scales.
 I am interested in strange animals, biophotonics, and game-theoretical conflicts of interest in evolution.
 Right now, I research solar-powered animals such as corals, bivalve mollusks, and other reef creatures to learn about (i) the biophotonics of photosynthesis, (ii) host-symbiont evolutionary conflict, and (iii) coral bleaching.
 My other projects range from “super black” color in birds and spiders to genetic conflicts in human pregnancy.
 To learn more, click the images below or visit my Research page.